openpolitics/manifesto/manifesto/crime.md

 A review will be carried out into the composition of juries, especially for complex trials.

+## Chaplaincy

+Organise the chaplaincy service along secular lines, with no privileges for religious chaplains.
+Provide secular alternatives to religious rehabilitation programs.

 [^1]: [Wearing a Badge, and a Video Camera](http://mobile.nytimes.com/2013/04/07/business/wearable-video-cameras-for-police-officers.html?_r=0) - New York Times